Topological quantum field theory for dormant opers: Introduction

-In \S\,5, we introduce (cf. Definition \ref{D07}) the definition of a CohFT by means of the $l$-adic \'{e}tale cohomology of $\overline{\mfM}_{g,r, \overline{\mbF}_p}$ ($:= \overline{\mfM}_{g,r, \mbF_p} \otimes \overline{\mbF}_p$, where $\overline{\mbF}_p$ denotes an algebraic closure of $\mbF_p$), and recall the notion of a $2$d TQFT.
-One of key ingredients in the construction of the desired CohFT (or $2$d TQFT) is the stack $\mfR \mfa \mfd$ (cf. (\ref{EE900})) defined as follows.
-Let $\mft$ be the Lie algebra of a fixed maximal torus in $G$.
-Denote by $\mft_\mr{reg}^F/W$ the quotient scheme (by the natural action of the Weyl group $W$) of the subscheme $\mft^F_{\mr{reg}}$ (cf. (\ref{ee500})) of $\mft$ (viewed as an $\mbF_p$-scheme) consisting of the Frobenius-invariant regular elements.
-The trivial $Z$-action (where $Z$ denotes the center of $G$) gives rise to the quotient stack $[(\mft_\mr{reg}^F/W)/Z]$, and then we obtain the stack of cyclotomic gerbes $\overline{\mcI}_\mu ([(\mft_\mr{reg}^F/W)/Z])$ in $[(\mft_\mr{reg}^F/W)/Z]$, denoted by $\mfR \mfa \mfd$.
-The connected components of $\overline{\mcI}_\mu ([(\mft_\mr{reg}^F/W)/Z])$ are indexed by a certain finite set $\Delta$ (cf. (\ref{ee142})).
-Each connected component $ \mfR \mfa \mfd_{\pmb{\rho}}$ (indexed by $\pmb{\rho} \in \Delta$) is canonically isomorphic to the classifying stack $\mcB \overline{Z}$ of a certain quotient group $\overline{Z}$ of $Z$ (cf. Proposition \ref{Lw001}).
-Another key ingredient is called {\it radius} (cf. Definition \ref{y035}), which is an invariant associated with each $G$-do'per (or, more generally, each faithful twisted $G$-oper) and each marked point of the underlying curve.
-The notion of radius introduced in the present paper generalizes the classical definition given in ~\cite{Mzk2} Definition 1.2 and ~\cite{Wak5}, Definition 2.9.2.
+Another key ingredient is called {\it radius} (cf. Definition \ref{y035}); this is an invariant associated with each $G$-do'per (or more generally, each faithful twisted $G$-oper) and each marked point of the underlying curve.
+The notion of radius introduced in the present paper generalizes the classical definition given in ~\cite[Definition 1.2]{Mzk2} and ~\cite[Definition 2.29]{Wak5}.
 The reason for the name of this notion is based on a certain analogy between the theory of ``{\it pants}" in the classical Teichm\"{u}ller theory and the structure theory of $\mr{PGL}_2$-opers on a Riemann sphere minus three points.
 In fact, we may make this analogy by identifying the radii in our sense with the size of the respective holes in the Riemann sphere.
-The assignment from each $G$-do'per to its radius at the $i$-th marked point ($i =1, \cdots, r$) may be realized geometrically as a morphism